TreezCode/Bamazon-App/README.md

 ## How it Works 🔨

-The user initialized the app by running the any of the 3 javascript files.
+The user initializes the app by running the any of the 3 javascript files.

 The **NPM Package** `inquirer` is called when the logic of the application is ran.
 This *prompts* the user for input, which is then stored and further used for various functions throughout the app.